methodphoto/mincc/data/2018/2018-watton-at-stone.md

 title: "Watton-at-Stone v The Min"
 gameLocation: "The Meadow"
 gameDate: "24/06/2018"
+shortReport: "The Min won the toss and inserted Watton who made a rather large 295-3 in 40 overs.
+The Min were all out for 168 (including 3 run outs)"
 result: "Watton won by 127 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and inserted Watton who made a rather large 295-3 in 40 overs.
-The Min were all out for 168 (including 3 run outs)

 ## Watton-at-Stone Innings